 Where is Camp Located?

-Sitting on a 70+ acre campus of dense forests and a large lake, Camp Ho Mita Koda is located in the heart of Geauga County, with easy access to several larger cities.
+Sitting on a 72+ acre campus of dense forests and a 6.5 acre lake, Camp Ho Mita Koda is located in the heart of Geauga County, with easy access to several larger cities.
 Beachwood is 25 minutes away and has pretty much everything you will need from town: banks, food, restaurants, ice cream shops, etc. Cleveland is about 45 minutes away and has a great walkable downtown, tons of restaurants, and awesome art and music scenes.

 What can I expect at staff training?

 All staff will participate in mandatory pre-season training.
 Topics will include youth development strategies, risk management, learning age group characteristics, team building, facilitation skills, leadership techniques, diabetes management & education, and much more!
 Of course, staff training is also about bonding and having FUN, and becoming oriented to one of our incredible camp locations you’ll call home for the summer.
 Throughout the summer, team development continues through regular meetings to discuss areas for program improvement and strategies to ensure campers grow and have the most intentional learning experience at camp as possible.
 Accommodations and food are provided for you during training.